igrishaev/whew/README.md

 `loop/recur` combo but has the following features:

 - it returns a future that is executed in the background;
-- use a special `$/recur` form but not the standard `recur` from Clojure.core;
+- use a special `$/recur` form but not the standard `recur` from `clojure.core`;
 - the body can produce a future;
 - bindings can be futures as well.

 The example below fetches JSON data one by one.
-Every time a future gets completed, it performs the same block of code using bindings passes through the `$/recur` form.
+Every time a future gets completed, it performs the same block of code using bindings passed through the `$/recur` form.

 ~~~clojure